spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/7-batch/2-sftp-to-jdbc.md

 ╚═══════════════════════════════════════╧════════════════════════════════════╝
 ```

-#### Verify data
+#### Verify Data

-When the the batch job runs, it processes the file in the local directory `/var/scdf/shared-files` and transforms each item to uppercase names and inserts it into the database.
+When the the batch job runs, it processes the file in the local directory (`/var/scdf/shared-files`), transforms each item to uppercase names, and inserts it into the database.

 Use [PivotalMySQLWeb](https://github.com/pivotal-cf/PivotalMySQLWeb) to inspect the data.

 ### Kubernetes

+This section describes how to set up Spring Batch and Spring Cloud Data Flow on Kubernetes and then create our example batch process.

 #### Prerequisites

-This example assumes Data Flow is installed on minikube with `kafka` and `mysql`.
-It is recommended to use the [helm chart](%currentPath%/installation/kubernetes/helm).
+This example assumes Data Flow is installed on Minikube with Kafka and MySQL.
+We recommend using the [Helm chart](%currentPath%/installation/kubernetes/helm).
+To get started, run the following command:

 ```bash
 helm install --name my-release --set kafka.enabled=true,rabbitmq.enabled=false,server.service.type=NodePort stable/spring-cloud-data-flow
 ```

-Running this example on Kubernetes requires configuring an NFS server and creating an corresponding `persistent volume` and `persistent volume claim` resources as described in the [Kubernetes NFS Configuration](%currentPath%/recipes/batch/sftp-to-jdbc/#kubernetes-nfs-configuration) section.
+Running this example on Kubernetes requires configuring an NFS server and creating a corresponding `persistent volume` and `persistent volume claim` resources, as described in the [Kubernetes NFS Configuration](%currentPath%/recipes/batch/sftp-to-jdbc/#kubernetes-nfs-configuration) section.
 We also require an external SFTP server with a `/remote-files` directory.

-#### Register the applications
+#### Register the Applications

-If you downloaded the [sample project](https://github.com/spring-cloud/spring-cloud-dataflow-samples/blob/master/dataflow-website/recipes/file-ingest/file-to-jdbc/file-to-jdbc.zip?raw=true) you can build and publish the docker image to the minikube registry:
+If you downloaded the [sample project](https://github.com/spring-cloud/spring-cloud-dataflow-samples/blob/master/dataflow-website/recipes/file-ingest/file-to-jdbc/file-to-jdbc.zip?raw=true), you can build and publish the Docker image to the Minikube registry:

 ```bash
 eval $(minikube docker-env)
 ./mvnw clean package docker:build -Pkubernetes
 ```

-Otherwise, you can skip this step to pull the image from dockerhub.
+Otherwise, you can skip this step to pull the image from Dockerhub:

 ```bash
 app register --name fileIngest --type task --uri docker://springcloud/ingest